 - (1) Totals may not add due to rounding.
 The table does not reflect interfund transfers among budgeted funds and other sources that have no effect on ending balances.
-The amounts of the transfers in fiscal 1998-2001 were \$1,449.2 million, \$1,242.0 million, \$3,618.2 million and \$241.0 million, respectively.
-In addition, the table does not reflect the receipt and payment of certain municipal mass transit assessments totaling \$155.6 million, \$159.9 million and \$15.8 million in fiscal 1998 through 2001, respectively. - (2) Includes \$265.5 million, \$184.7 million, \$179.0 million i, \$187.4 million and an estimated \$199 million in fiscal fiscal 1998-2001 respectively, resulting from claims for federal reimbursement of certain uncompensated care for Massachusetts hospitals. - (3) Interfund transfers represent accounting transfers reallocating resources among funds.
+The amounts of the transfers in fiscal 1998-2002 were \$1,449.2 million, \$1,242.0 million, \$3,618.2 million and \$931.0 million, respectively.
+In addition, the table does not reflect the receipt and payment of certain municipal mass transit assessments totaling \$155.6 million, \$159.9 million and \$15.8 million in fiscal 1998 through 2001, respectively. - (2) Includes \$265.5 million, \$184.7 million, \$179.0 million, \$187.4 million and an estimated \$199 million in fiscal 1998-2001 respectively, resulting from claims for federal reimbursement of certain uncompensated care for Massachusetts hospitals. - (3) Interfund transfers represent accounting transfers reallocating resources among funds.
 See the March Information Statement under the heading "COMMONWEALTH REVENUES-Federal and Other Non-Tax Revenues."
 Includes transfers between Stabilization Fund and budgeted operating funds.
 Transfers to Stabilization Fund were \$317.4 million, \$165.6, \$114.9 million and \$51.7 million in fiscal 1998-2001 respectively.
-On August 10, 1998, Acting Governor Cellucci approved legislation providing for the transfer of \$200 million to Tax Reduction Fund as of June 30, 1998.
+No funds were transferred in fiscal 2002 to the Stabilization Fund, however, \$1.03 billion was transferred from the Stabilization Fund to the General Fund to balance the fiscal 2002 budget.
+August 10, 1998, Acting Governor Cellucci approved legislation providing for the transfer of \$200 million to Tax Reduction Fund as of June 30, 1998.
 Additional transfers in 2000 included transfer of \$500 million to Debt Defeasance Fund and transfer of \$3.0 billion to eliminate fund deficits in Highway and Local Aid Funds.
 Additional transfers in 2001 included \$579.2 million to Transitional Escrow Fund, \$624.2 million for debt defeasance, \$25.9 million to Tax Reduction Fund, \$53.9 million to Sewer Rate Relief Fund and \$34.4 million for Capital Projects. - (4) To facilitate comparison, the revenues have been reduced to reflect the transfer off-budget of MBTA operations in fiscal 2001 by subtracting the actual amount of Commonwealth payments to the MBTA in fiscal 1996 to fiscal 2000, inclusive.
-In fiscal 2001, the Executive Office for Administration and Finance transferred \$664 million of dedicated sales tax to the MBTA.
-For fiscal 2002, the Executive Office for Administration and Finance projects transferring \$684 million of dedicated sales tax to the MBTA.
+In fiscal 2002, the Executive Office for Administration and Finance transferred \$664 million of dedicated sales tax to the MBTA.
+For fiscal 2003, the Executive Office for Administration and Finance projects transferring \$684 million of dedicated sales tax to the MBTA.
 The amount of sales tax receipts to be transferred to the MBTA could be greater based on higher overall sales tax receipts.
-See "FINANCIAL RESULTS Massachusetts Bay Transportation Authority Financial Restructuring."
+See the March Information Statement under the heading "FINANCIAL RESULTS Massachusetts Bay Transportation Authority Financial Restructuring." - (5) Beginning balance restated for comparison purposes due to the reclassification of the Mosquito and Greenhead Fly Control Fund from a budgeted to a non-budgeted fund as of July 1, 2002. - (6) Includes \$43 million in fiscal 2003 revenue estimated to result from a tax amnesty authorized in the budget, to be implemented in fiscal 2003.